Below is a video of Keaton an hour after her very first anakinra (Kineret) shot. Her mom says:

 Flying in the U.S. with Medication – TSA regulations allow you to fly with any medication, including liquid medications.
 This covers how to fly with your medications.

-Click here for Kineret informational videos that include step-by-step injection instructions and managing the injection site reactions.
+Click here for Kineret informational videos that include step-by-step injection instructions and tips for managing the injection site reactions.

 Kineret (Anakinra) Injection Site Reactions Video – A patient with Still’s Disease shows you in the video below what his injection site reactions looked like from using Kineret daily.
 It’s a very good visual reference of what to expect when starting Kineret and includes some tips on reducing these reactions.
 He notes that the most important thing is to be patient; the injection site reactions usually become less severe and frequent over a few weeks.